getmakered/SunshineCoastMakerFaire2016/README.md

 Thanks for taking the time to get scanned at the GetMakered 3D Selfie Trailer at Sunshine Coast Maker Faire 2016 in Gibsons!

-The Scans we did of you were exported as .STL files and your 3D Selfie file can be found here: https://github.com/getmakered/SunshineCoastMakerFaire2016
+The Scans we did of you were exported as .STL files and can be found here: https://github.com/getmakered/SunshineCoastMakerFaire2016

 Let Us Print it for you!